Jeimer Candelario Player Props: Nationals vs. Cubs

-Jeimer Candelario -- with a slugging percentage of .529 in his past 10 games, including three home runs -- will be in action for the Washington Nationals versus the Chicago Cubs, with Drew Smyly on the mound, on July 17 at 8:05 PM ET.
+Jeimer Candelario -- with a slugging percentage of .647 in his past 10 games, including four home runs -- will be in action for the Washington Nationals versus the Chicago Cubs, with Jameson Taillon on the mound, on July 18 at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Cardinals.
+In his most recent game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Cubs.

 Jeimer Candelario Game Info & Props vs. the Cubs